 - I. Title of the Undergraduate Certificate, participating faculty, responsible academic unit(s), and description of the academic certificate program as it would appear in the University Catalog. - II.
-Rationale for the Undergraduate Certificate Program - A. Clearly stated mission - B. Program goals and expected student outcomes - C. Description of coursework required for the Certificate, including prerequisite courses and a detailed description of the integrative learning component(s).
+Rationale for the Undergraduate Certificate Program - A. Philosophic Goals Statement Clearly stated mission - B. General and Specific Objectives Program goals and expected student outcomes - B.C.
+Description of coursework required for the Certificate, including prerequisite courses and a detailed description of the integrative learning component(s).
 The description should articulate how the curriculum is scaffolded in such a way as to foster developmental growth of the student over the course of the program. - III.
 Description of coursework required for the Certificate, including prerequisite courses and a detailed description of the integrative learning component(s). - IV.
 Relationship of this undergraduate certificate program to the current mission and long-range plans of: - A. Participating departments, schools and colleges, and co-curricular units - B. The University - V. Relationship to minors and undergraduate certificates offered currently - VI.
 Indicate any other minors and undergraduate certificate programs that are similar in title or content and illustrate how they may overlap or differ. - VII.
 Evidence of communication with academic units likely to be involved or affected by the undergraduate certificate program.
 Indicate the effect (cost, enrollments, etc.) the undergraduate certificate will have on other academic units. - VIII.
 If the proposed undergraduate certificate is to be jointly sponsored by more than one academic unit, indicate how the program responsibilities are to be shared across the units with regard to academic advising, course offerings, administration of course substitutions, integrative project supervision, etc. - IX.
 Explain the anticipated effect of the undergraduate certificate on enrollments.
-List required new courses or description of changes to existing courses. - X. Resources - A. Faculty: anticipated appointments; - B. Describe how facility and technology needs will be met; - C. Library support: - 1) Attest that a representative from the proposing unit has consulted with the Libraries by completing this check box: - [ ] A representative from the proposing unit has consulted with the Libraries to determine what resources are available and what may be needed to support the new program - 2) Present an evaluation of the library resources available currently to support the program; Indicate additional demands to be made for this program with an estimate of the dollar cost of the additions. - XI.
-Cost estimates: - A. First year costs in addition to current budget;

-- B. Total costs for first five years in addition to current budget. - XII.
+List required new courses or description of changes to existing courses. - X. Resources - A. Faculty: anticipated appointments; - B. Describe how facility and technology needs will be met; - C. Library support: - 1.
+Library resources presently available to support the undergraduate certificate; - 2.
+Additional demands with estimate of dollar cost for additions. - XI.
+Cost estimates: - A. First year costs in addition to current budget; - B. Total costs for first five years in addition to current budget. - XII.
 Schedule: Proposed starting date - XIII.
-The sponsoring unit will create a web page containing the following information about the certificate: - A. The coursework required for completion of the certificate. - B. A complete list of prerequisites needed to take the courses required for the certificate. - C. A description of integrative learning components. - D. A list of majors with which this certificate is not acceptable due to overlap with that major. - E. Eligibility restrictions, if any. - XIII.
-Endorsements: - A. Department(s) of undergraduate certificate; - B. School or College curriculum committee(s); - C. School or College dean(s).
+The sponsoring unit will create a web page containing the following information about the certificate: - A. The coursework required for completion of the certificate. - B. A complete list of prerequisites needed to take the courses required for the certificate.

+- C. A description of integrative learning components. - D. A list of majors with which this certificate is not acceptable due to overlap with that major. - E. Eligibility restrictions, if any.